PiSimo/PiCamNN/README.md

 <br />
 <p>To run your code :</p>
 <p><code>sudo python3 picam.py</code></p>
-<p>After the main loop is started,every time a person get detected by the neural net you will recive the photo on telegram (on the chat with yourself).</p>
+<p>After the main loop is started,every time a person get detected by the neural net you will recive the photo on <I>telegram</I> (on the chat with yourself).</p>
-<p>To see the recorded videos, from your local network you have to go with your browser on the ip of your device which is running PiCam and from there you will be able to download the videos (eg. "http://192.168.0.17")</p>
+<p>To see the recorded videos, from your local network you have to go with your browser on the ip of your device which is running <i>PiCam</i> and from that page you will be able to download all the videos (eg. "http://192.168.0.17").</p>